markmnl/fmsgd/README.md

 ### systemd

-An example systemd service to run fmsgd as a daemon.
+An example systemd service to run fmsgd as a service on startup

 ASSUMES:
 * Directory `/opt/fmsgd` has been created and contains built executable: `fmsgd`